A Distributed Conductance Tester Without Global Information Collection: Introduction

 The following natural question arises in the context of the second phase: \begin{question} Is it possible to execute the second phase without computing a global aggregate function? \end{question} In the classic setting, one strives for testers that make a sublinear (in $n$ or $m$) number of queries which translates to running a sublinear number of walks.
 With only a sublinear $(O (\sqrt n))$ number of walks, one hardly expects to see any useful information by itself on any individual vertex or in a small constant neighbourhood around it to know if the walks mixed well or not.
 Therefore, one has to rely on an aggregate function such as the total number of pairwise collisions between the endpoints of the walks.
+In the non-sequential settings such as distributed CONGEST, one can utilise the parallelism to run a superlinear number of short walks while keeping the run time proportional to the length of the walks.
+This inspires us to stick to Question~\ref{qust: noGlobalInfo} in distributed setting and investigate what information one should store at each vertex during phase $1$ and how it should be processed \emph{locally} to allow each node to decide locally whether it is part of a good conductor or not.
+We investigate and answer the following question in affirmative for general graphs (with no degree bound), \begin{question} Can we test the conductance in distributed CONGEST model without relying on any global information collection at a central point? \end{question} This leads us to our main result provided all the nodes know $n$ and $m$ beforehand.
+Note that one can overcome the requirement of knowing $m$ by performing a rooted spanning tree construction as in~\cite{VasudevDistributed} and using this tree to count the number of edges.
+Note that we will not use this tree for collecting information about the random walks. \\ \textbf{Our Results:} Our main result is the algorithm presented in Section~\ref{sec:alg} (Pseudocodes~\ref{alg:disttester} and~\ref{alg:moveOneStep}).
+The main theorem is restated below: \begin{theorem*} [\textbf{Theorem~\ref{thm:mainthm}}] For an input graph $G = (V,E)$, and parameters~$0 < \alpha < 1$ and~$\epsilon > 0$, the distributed algorithm described in Section~\ref{sec:alg} \begin{itemize} \item outputs Accept, with probability at least $2/3$, on every vertex of $G$ if $G$ is an $\alpha$-conductor. \item outputs Reject, with probability at least $2/3$, on at least one vertex of $G$ if $G$ is $\epsilon$-far from any~$(\alpha^2/2880)$-conductor. \end{itemize} The algorithm uses $O_{\epsilon, \alpha}(\log n)$ communication rounds. \end{theorem*} To be precise, the algorithm runs $2m^2$ walks of length $\frac{32}{\alpha^2} \log n$ from each of $\theta(1/\epsilon)$ starting vertices with the number of communication rounds equal to length of each random walk i.e. $\frac{32}{\alpha^2} \log n$ and messages at most $O(m \log n)$.
+A lower bound theorem in~\cite{VasudevDistributed} (Theorem 2) states that any distributed tester with this gap requires $\Omega(\log(n + m))$ rounds of communication even in LOCAL model of distributed computing.
+This implies that our running time in the more restricted CONGEST is optimal.